Octavius-Dante/Arthelais/ex_10/Readme.md

 3. When the renderer convert JS view --> HTML+CSS, XML is faster to convert

-4. All the code samples in SDK as built on XML views
+4. All the code samples in SDK are built on XML views

 </br></br>

 > [!IMPORTANT]
->
+> XML file is used to define view elements as a declarative object
+> -- JS file we associate as controller we write logic for the declared object

 </br></br>